 Explaining the vocabulary of espionage — common phrases that mean something quite different on the lips of spies.

-Originally, “blowback” referred to an expulsion of gases, usually resulting from an explosion, pressure release, or the after effects of combustion.
-It later came to mean unforeseen consequences, often of a political nature.
+Originally, “blowback” referred to expulsion of gases, usually resulting from an explosion, pressure release, or the after-effects of combustion.
+It later came to mean unforeseen consequences, often of a political nature.5 SPY TERMS DISGUISED AS ORDINARY PHRASES.

 In spy slang, chicken feed is information fed to an enemy intelligence agency by an agent or double agent.
 “Chicken feed” intel is accurate but not particularly useful or damaging to the leaker, and it’s used to establish a covert agent’s value to an opposition agency.